Our Work

 Assistance in Building Afghanistan by Developing Enterprises

-Across all activities, the program fostered business innovation, expanded the role of women and youth in business, and emphasized economic growth that benefits the poor (“pro-poor growth”).
+Across all activities, the program fostered business innovation, expanded the role of women and youth in business, and emphasized economic growth that benefited the poor.

 ABADE provided capital to existing SMEs through a competitive application process.
 Businesses were required to invest at least twice the amount of USAID’s contribution (but the average was much higher—6:1).
 ABADE partnered with a manufacturer of hospital equipment to invest in a medical-grade cotton production line.